PhD Applications

 We welcome applications to join the Particle Cosmology Group as a postgraduate student and carry out research for a PhD degree.
 Details of the Groups' interests can be found in our research and people pages.

-Below is a list of potential PhD projects to begin in September/October 2024.
+Potential supervisors for a PhD are listed on the academic staff page for the Particle Cosmology group.
+Below are some examples of potential PhD projects to begin in September/October 2026.
 However, other projects will also be available and can be discussed with applicants.
 If the projects listed below do not align with your research interests, we still encourage you to apply and ask you to clearly state in your application what your interests are.

 Oliver Gould.